SherG/cool-iron/blog/facebook-ads-roi.md

 Running a few numbers can open our eyes our options.

 Remember, this scenario assumes you are using a Facebook marketer who delivers quality leads month-over-month, and that you've got your lead qualification / sales process down.
 You will also have to factor in the cost of your time.

+## Decide by data

+Your data will tell you what your next action step should or can be.
+For example, that might be:

+* Continue to let campaigns runs in order to determine the ability of the Facebook ad marketer to generate quality leads on a regular basis.
+* Fire the advertiser and find a better one.
+* Tweak your landing page to include questions or information to filter out unqualified leads.
+* Save time by setting up automated email follow-ups and replies.
+* Create a secondary product: something you can easily sell if the lead doesn't qualify for your higher-cost main product.
+(This secondary product can even be an service or downloadable that you are an affiliate marketer for.)
+* Experiment with other lead generation techniques

 ## A Few Additional Considerations